-Nothing takes the air out of happy hour like a bunch of lofty sustainability talk fogging up your Gin & Tonic, especially when the plastic straw you’re chewing on has a good chance of becoming fish food.
-But the bar world is finally waking up to its impact on the environment.
+Nothing takes the air out of happy hour like lofty sustainability talk fogging up your Gin & Tonic, especially when the plastic straw you’re chewing on has a strong chance of becoming fish food.
+Those discussions are becoming more common, though, as the bar world steadily acknowledges its impact on the environment.

-Bartenders are rethinking the carbon footprint associated with drink slinging and doing everything from tossing plastic straws to using previously discarded ingredients in their creations, such as lime peels and cherry pits.
-These are five zero-waste cocktails you should try now.
+Bartenders are rethinking the carbon footprint associated with slinging drinks and doing everything from forgoing plastic straws to using previously discarded ingredients, such as lime peels and cherry pits, in their creations, .

 This drink by Kim Stodel of Providence in Los Angeles is a hybrid of a Margarita and a Paloma, made with tequila, dry curaçao, guava, lime juice and grapefruit juice.
-Stodel makes her own house-made guava syrup—a process that results in a lot of guava pulp.
+Stodel makes her own guava syrup, a process that results in a lot of guava pulp.
 Throw it away?
 Nope.
-Instead, Stodel repurposes it to make the fruit leather garnish that adds the finishing touch to the cocktail.
+Instead, Stodel repurposes the pulp to make the cocktail’s fruit-leather garnish.

-Schuyler Hunton of Tiger Mama in Boston was tired of watching the compost pile stack up night after night, so she decided to do something about it.
-This gin-based cocktail is made from lime peels, coconut water (from coconuts the bar typically uses to make Tiki cups) and the oft-discarded syrup from the Luxardo cherry jar, for a tall drink that’s bright, refreshing and easy on your conscience.
+Schuyler Hunton of Tiger Mama, in Boston, was tired of watching the compost pile grow night after night, so she did something about it.
+This gin-based cocktail is made from lime peels, carbonated coconut water (from coconuts the bar typically uses to make Tiki cups) and the oft-discarded syrup from the Luxardo cherry jar, for a tall drink that’s bright, refreshing and easy on your conscience.